Online Robust and Adaptive Learning from Data Streams

 Note that many studies already addressed the tradeoff between exploration and exploitation in bandit algorithms (e.g., \citep{Lattimore2018}).
-However, our problem setting is different from these studies.
-Bandit algorithms search for parameters independently of changes of the environment.
-In contrast, our SRA does not change parameters greatly when the data-generating mechanism does not so much change.
+However, our problem setting is different from those in these studies.
+Bandit algorithms search for parameters independently of changes in the environment.
+In contrast, our SRA does not greatly change parameters when the change in the data-generating mechanism is moderate.
 It adapts to the changes of the data-generating mechanism.
-Therefore, although both our study and those concerned with bandit algorithms consider the tradeoff between global and local information, our motivation is different from the studies.
+Therefore, although both our study and those concerned with bandit algorithms consider the tradeoff between global and local information, our motivation is different from that in other studies.